-- (iv) Status of any publicly-announced new product or services.
-Not applicable. - (v) Competition.
 Competition is insignificant in so far as domestic coal mine is concerned.
-The Company remains the largest coal producer in the Philippines.
-Based on the 2010 production data from Department of Energy, the Company's production output accounted for 95.7%% of total production in the Philippines of 7.33M MT while the nominal balance is shared by small-scale mines in Cebu, Batan Island, Albay and other areas.
+The Corporation remains the largest coal producer in the Philippines, contributing 1.515 million metric tons (MT) or 98.4% of total domestic coal production in 2001 while the nominal balance is shared by small-scale mines in Cebu, Bataan Island, and other areas.
 Nonetheless, domestic coal demand is still anchored heavily on imported coal.
-In 2011, the Company contributed 7.12 million metric tons (MT) to the country's coal production.
+In 2002, importation reached 5.930 million MT, representing 79.4% of aggregate supply, much higher than the 1.539 million MT (or 20.6% of aggregate supply) contributed by domestic coal producers.
+China brought in the bulk of coal in the country, accounting for 49.84% of the total, followed by Indonesia (36.86%), Australia (9.26%) and Vietnam (4.04%).
+In 2004, domestic producers supplied 27% of the total demand of 9.5 Million MTs increasing further to 32% of the 9.7 Million MTs market in 2005.
+However, in 2006 domestic producers supplied only 25% of the total demand of 9.5 Million MT's because of higher imported volume due to demand of higher quality coal which came from other countries.
+Semirara supplied 22% of the country's total coal consumption for 2006.
 The competitiveness of domestic coal producers is threatened by the more superior quality of imported coal as well as the government's policy on liberalization.
 This is however compensated by the Department of Energy's policy to promote indigenous energy resources and lower freight costs of local coal vis-à-vis imports.
-The Company remains to be competitive while it continues to exert efforts to improve the quality of its coal and keep production costs low.
-Common Effective Preferential Tariff rates (CEPT) on coal among ASEAN member nations is 0%, outside ASEAN, the tariff rate is at 5%.
+The Corporation remains to be competitive while it continues to exert efforts to improve the quality of its coal and keep production costs low.
+The tariff rates of subbituminous and other coal now stands at the rate of 3%.